computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 to be undertaken in precisely defined environments with little repercussion on the host system they run on.
 These machines themselves can be described by single files representing the equivalent of a hard disk of the machine, as well as a description of the hardware that the virtual machine emulates.
+This makes them simple to distribute.

 Virtual Machine Software
 ------------------------